|

-The Consulate-General of Japan at Denver
+Consulate-General of Japan in Denver

 WARNING against fictitious Certificate named Kanpukin Zandaka Kakuninsho